Wigner function shapelets: Symplectic representation of astronomical images: Practical usage in image analyses

-Thirdly, detector charge diffusion occurs when CCD/CMOS stores the image.
+Third, detector charge diffusion occurs when CCD/CMOS stores the image.
 In CCD and CMOS detectors, photoelectrons diffuse laterally before collection, producing an approximately Gaussian broadening of the image with rms width $\sigma_{\theta,\rm det.}$ \citep{2001sccd.book.....J}.